In this article, we discuss the worst pieces of SUP advice on the web. Avoid these bad takes and you’ll be ahead of the beginner pack!

 And, when in the water, place one hand on the top of the handle and the other about halfway down the shaft for the best position to paddle efficiently.

 5. “’Big box boards are the same as the more expensive ones.”

 Yes, we’ve all been there.
 You’re excited to get into a new activity.
 You hop online and search for the equipment you need to get started.
 But you’re a little fazed by the prices.

 So, you search for cheaper alternatives and find they sell paddle boards at a few big retail stores for a much cheaper price.
 You then proceed to purchase one, use it a few times, and after a month has passed by, the wear and tear becomes noticeable.
 Eventually, you can no longer paddle your board due to the damage and you must purchase a replacement.

 In the end, by trying to save money, you end up paying twice as much.

 Our fifth piece of bad advice has to be the worst one on the list.

 Because all boards in the industry and not built the same way, with the same materials, and they are definitely not backed by the same support system you will receive with a company like Atoll.

 And that is something you will not find in cheaper alternatives.
-Avoid this bad piece of SUP advice at all costs!
+Avoid this bad piece of SUP advice!